GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-project-factory/README.md

     - roles/editor
 ```

+All of the [folder module](../../../../modules/folder/) attributes can of course be leveraged in the configuration files.
+Refer to the [folder schema](./schemas/folder.schema.json) for the complete set of available attributes.

-### Folder parent-child relationships and variable substitutions
+### Folder parent-child relationship and variable substitution

-You might have noted that there's no parent specified for the folder in the example above: the parent is derived from the filesystem hierarchy, and in this case it's set to the "Team A" folder.
+In the example YAML configuration above there's no explicitly specified folder parent: it is derived from the filesystem hierarchy, and set to the "Team A" folder.

 But what about the "Team A" folder itself?
-From the point of view of the project factory it's a top-level folder, so how can you instruct it to create it below "Teams"?
+From the point of view of the project factory it's a top-level folder, so how should it know where to create it in the GCP hierarchy?

-There are three different ways this can be done:
+There are three different ways to pass this information to the project factory:

-- setting the folder's `parent` attribute to the explicit numeric id of the "Teams" folder
+- in the YAML file, by setting the folder's `parent` attribute to the explicit numeric id of the "Teams" folder
-- setting the folder's `parent` attribute to the short name of the "Teams" folder in the resource management stage's outputs
+- in the YAML file, by setting the folder's `parent` attribute to the short name of the "Teams" folder in the resource management stage's outputs
-- setting the `default` folder for the project factory to the numeric id of the "Teams" folder
+- in the stage Terraform variables, by setting the `default` folder for the project factory to the numeric id of the "Teams" folder

-This flexibility is what allows the project factory to manage folders under multiple roots.
+This flexibility is what allows the project factory to manage folders under multiple roots, and to also be used for folders created outside of FAST.
 Imagine a scenario where there's no single "Teams" folder, but multiple ones for different subsidiaries, or for internal and external teams, etc.

-The snippets below show how to set the `parent` attribute explicitly or via substitution.
+The snippets below show how to set the `parent` attribute explicitly or via substitution in the YAML file.

 ```yaml
 name: Team A